macroplant2/emojione-cs/README.md

 ---

 `Emojione.ShortnameToAscii()`
 Replaces shortnames with their ascii equivalent.
 This is useful for systems that don't support unicode or images.

 `Emojione.ShortnameToUnicode()`
-Converts shortname emojis to unicode, useful for sending emojis back to mobile devices.
+Converts shortname emoji to unicode, useful for sending emoji back to mobile devices.

 `Emojione.UnifyUnicode()`
 Unifies all emoji to their standard unicode types.